 - $$$$ Fine dining

-The Bright Angel Fountain is the perfect spot to grab a sandwich, hotdog, pastry, fresh fruit or ice cream.
+The perfect spot to grab a coffee, a sandwich, hotdog, pastry, fresh fruit or ice cream.
 It is located a short distance from Bright Angel Trail Head.

 El Tovar Dining Room / El Tovar Hotel ($$$-$$$$)

 El Tovar Dining Room is one of the best restaurants for miles around.
 This spectacular dining room with its dark wood and stone decor is in the prestigious El Tovar Hotel, built in 1905.
 It offers a gourmet dining experience in a classic and traditional ambiance, serving contemporary southwestern cuisine with an exotic touch.
 Guests such as Teddy Roosevelt, President Bill Clinton, and Sir Paul McCartney have dined and shared stories within these walls.
 Note that reservations are necessary!
 If it's full for dinner, try for breakfast or lunch.